 Circulated to: ExTAG – IECEx Testing and Assessment Group

-TITLE: Proposed revision of OD 035 A procedure to generate, discuss, report and publish ExTAG Decision Sheets
+TITLE: DE Comments to ExTAG/400/CD - Proposed revision of OD 035 A procedure to generate, discuss, report and publish ExTAG Decision Sheets

 INTRODUCTION

-The attached document has been prepared by the GB NC and is a proposed revision of OD 035 A procedure to generate, discuss, report and publish ExTAG Decision Sheets
+The attached document contains DE suggested changes to the Draft Revision for IECEx OD 035 as prepared by Mr Nick Ludlam from GB.

-Proposed changes to OD 035 are shown via the tracking tool and is presented for discussion and consideration during the 2015 ExTAG Christchurch meeting.
+Proposed changes are shown via the tracking tool and is presented for discussion and consideration during the 2015 ExTAG Christchurch meeting.

 Members are requested to consider the proposal ahead of the ExTAG meeting.